-As part of my professional practice I provide Clinical Supervision services to teachers performing the roles of School Counsellors and Wellbeing Coordinators.
+As part of my professional practice I provide Clinical Supervision services to School Counsellors, Mental Health Practitioners (MHP’s – in Victoria) and Wellbeing Coordinators.

 It is rare for school management to be trained in counselling and even rarer for them to be accredited in clinical supervision.

-I have observed that the very nature of the School Counsellors and Wellbeing Coordinator’s role means that often the support they need falls outside school management’s areas of expertise.
+I have observed that the very nature of the School Counsellors, MHP’s and Wellbeing Coordinator’s role means that often the support they need falls outside school management’s areas of expertise.

 Independent Clinical Supervision provides the school with a specialist resource to support and enhance delivery of student counselling by the school’s wellbeing team, through monitoring their own wellbeing, increasing awareness of appropriate professional boundaries and continuous improvement of professional counselling skills.